stompetower/frantic/jobs/README.md

 - Concatenate the 2 parts (like: `copy MAP3.BIN/B + STAGE3.BIN/B FRANTIC3.JOB`).

 Now you have `FRANTIC3.JOB` which can be used with the original game.
-It contains the all backgrounds (with platforms) as well as meta-data, moving enemies and moving platforms.
+It contains the all backgrounds (with platforms) as well as meta-data, moving enemies and moving/hovering platforms.

 ## Moving enemies in `stage?.asm`